loaDer1232/plex-organiser-toolkit/README.md

 # plex-organiser-tools
-This is an open source tool for renaming tv episodes into the plex format, feel free to use it
+This is an open source tool for renaming tv episodes and movies into the plex format, feel free to use it
 ## use:
 File_Renamer.py [-h] [-v | -q] [-cu] [-l] path name